 - Betty Crocker Cookie Icing: labeled gluten-free.
 I stock up on the Betty Crocker sprinkles and icing when there's a BOGO or buy-two-get-one sale at the grocery store.

-For inspiration, you’ll love these holiday recipes: Soft!
-Gluten-Free Christmas Sugar Cookies for Your Holiday Cookie Tray, Gluten-Free Gingerbread House (Bundt Cake), and 50+ Festive Gluten-Free Christmas Desserts!
+For inspiration, you'll love these holiday recipes: Gluten-Free Sugar Cookies, Gluten-Free Gingerbread House, and 50+ Festive Gluten-Free Christmas Desserts!

 Speaking of gingerbread houses, here's a list of gluten-free, allergy-friendly gingerbread house kits.